indexexchange/ht-wrapper-certification/README.md

     * The bids are being stored correctly in `demand` (for regular demand).
     * The creatives are being stored correctly in the `creativeStore` object.
 3. Targeting is correctly applied and present on google tags `ads?` requests.
-    * The partner specific keys (ix_PARTNERID_cpm, ix_PARTNERID_id, etc) should be present.
+    * The partner specific key, `ix_prtn_cpm` for open/private market bids by price and `ix_prtn_dealid` for private market bids by deal id should be present.
     * The current values for those keys should be set.
 4. Partner-Specific test ads are displaying.
     * In order to see your test ads displaying, you must win the auction in DFP.
-        * We have 2 sets of test line items setup for the open market and 1 set of test line items setup for the private market for your specific targeting key.
+        * We have 2 sets of test line items setup for the open/private market bids by price and 1 set of test line items setup for the private market bids by deal id for your specific targeting key.
-            * One for $1.00 bids, one for $2.00 bids, and one for dealId `deal`.
+            * One for $1.00 bids, one for $2.00 bids, and one for a deal with deal id `deal`.
 This is so you can see win/loss against our default index bids of $1.50.
         * Hence to see your ads displaying, you must return $2.00 bids or private market deals with dealId=`deal` that gets passed into dfp through your targeting key.
-            * For open market example, ix_PARTNERID_cpm=300x250_2.00
+            * For bid by price example, `ix_prtn_cpm=300x250_2.00`
-            * For private market example, ix_PARTNERID_dealid=300x250_deal
+            * For bid by deal id example, `ix_prtn_dealid=300x250_deal`
     * Your returned creatives should be activating line items and winning with the correct bids.